 you are kicked out of the gate area at about 1am, so you are forced to go back through security even though you didn’t leave the airport – a traveller (2016)

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on Bellingham Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Bellingham Airport.

 What to Expect